headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/sling-with-custom-project.md

     $ mvn clean install -Plaunch

 Now, log into Sling and visit the System Console.
-You should see your bundle (`feature-model-samplefeature-model-sample`) listed.
+You should see your bundle (`feature-model-sample`) listed.

 ## Mission Accomplished